marcelogmca/llm_narrative_engine/README.md

 ## Example of a Full System Flow

-Here is an abstracted, cleaner version of the walkthrough.
-It removes the specific code references (`.js`, specific function names) while clarifying the logic behind the "Triage" system and maintaining the architectural flow.

-***

 ### System Lifecycle: A Turn Walkthrough

 To illustrate how the multi-agent architecture operates, here is a step-by-step walkthrough of a single turn, from user input to final persistent memory.